Author: Melban Mascarenhas

 In most jurisdictions, including the UAE, your paperwork must match exactly what's on record — no typos, no mismatches.
 A single inconsistency between your trade name and the Memorandum of Association (MoA) can raise red flags.

-Now let’s get into the documents required for company formation.
-While requirements can vary slightly depending on jurisdiction, here’s a list that applies to most locations, especially in the UAE.
+The documents required for company formation can vary slightly depending on jurisdiction, but here's a comprehensive list that applies to most locations, especially in the UAE.

 All shareholders, directors, and managers must provide valid passport copies.
 For UAE residents, copies of Emirates ID and residency visas are usually required too.